 PokerStars NJ bonuses may, at first glance, appear very similar to what’s offered by the international version of the poker room.
 However, in reality, New Jersey’s promotions yield significantly more value.

 $30 free play

 This bonus is available to first-time depositors who deposit $20 or more.
+In order to access the promo, use the code FREE30.
 It consists of three chunks: